 During a rate case, the Commission's Public Interest Advocacy Staff (PIA), considered separate from the Commissioners, essentially prosecutes the case, usually opposing the utility's rate request.
 The PIA staff's attorney cross-examines utility witnesses.
 At the same time, a separate PSC Advisory Staff provides support to the Commissioners and answers their questions.

 Interested Parties Intervene

 For 30 days following the first published notice of the proceedings, requests to intervene are considered by the Commission.
 The Commission grants the requests either at the pre-hearing conference or on the first day of the hearing.
-The intervenors can request information from the utility, which it must provide.
-The Commission staff and other intervenors begin their investigations.
-Adversary staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.
+The intervenors can request information from the utility, which the utility must provide.
+The Commission Public Interest Advisory Staff and other intervenors begin their investigations.
+PIA staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.

 Formal Rate Hearings Conducted

-The advisory staff completes its review and develops the Commission position on various elements in the case.
-Both the advisory staff and intervenors pre-file testimony and exhibits.
+The PIA staff completes its review and develops the Commission position on various elements in the case.
+Both the PIA staff and intervenors pre-file testimony and exhibits.

-The adversary staff does not take an official position until it is ready to pre-file its own testimony.
-The adversary staff makes an independent recommendation on rates 10 days before the hearing date.
+The PIA staff does not take an official position until it is ready to pre-file its own testimony.
+The PIA staff makes an independent recommendation on rates 10 days before the hearing date.